What it is, what it is not

 Curriculum Materials Review Summary Report provides an overview of Hawaii's vetting and selection process.

 The Department believes in a balanced approach of "standardization" (high expectations and high-quality foundational materials for classroom use) and "customization" (through teachers’ individual decisions and instructional practices).
 Instructional materials are not a script.
 While teachers use a consistent set of materials as a primary resource, they are still expected to be innovative and creative to address their students’ learning needs.

 The Assessment: Smarter Balanced

 Our schools are transitioning from the Hawaii State Assessment to a new statewide test aligned to the Common Core.
-The Smarter Balanced exam had a test-run in the 2013-14 school year, and is being implemented in spring 2015.
+The Smarter Balanced exam had a test-run in the 2013-14 school year, and was implemented in spring 2015.